What is Family Mediation?

 Family consultants can provide additional support, addressing emotional and psychological aspects that may impact the negotiations positively.
 Unlike other firms, this is something that our clients can benefit from when instructing us to support them using mediation.
 Opting for mediation can offer couples a more cost-effective and amicable way to reach fair and sustainable agreements.

 Our team of experts are highly experienced in family mediation.
-We regularly advise clients on how mediation can be used as an effective way of resolving family law issues.
-Linda Lamb, Sarah Jelly, Hazel Manktelow and Julian McEvoy are the teams qualified mediators.
+As a firm we regularly advise clients on how mediation can be used as an effective way of resolving family law issues, including arrangements for children.
+Sarah Jelly, Hazel Manktelow, Gemma Hope, Kate Elliott, Hannah Viet, Jayne Llewelyn, Emily Pain, Louise Buttery and Alice Scambler are the team’s professionally trained mediators.

-- We will skillfully guide you in your discussions.
+- We will skilfully guide you in your discussions.

-- We will give you guidance as to whether the terms you want to agree to will be approved by the court.
+- We will give you guidance as to whether the terms you want to reach will be approved by the court.

 - We will provide a safe and structured forum for discussion.

 - We will help you to find the solutions.